marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 > **_CURRENTLY_**: For custom expressions, Spring Security supports return values of `boolean` and cannot be wrapped in deferred values such as a reactive `Publisher`.
 As such, the expressions must not block.

-## Securing at the Client
+## Security at the Client

 Spring RSocket creates a [RSocketRequesterBuilder](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java#L164) bean at startup.
 This bean provides a builder for creating new [RSocketRequesters](https://github.com/spring-projects/spring-framework/blob/main/spring-messaging/src/main/java/org/springframework/messaging/rsocket/RSocketRequester.java).
 An `RSocketRequester` provides a single connection interface to RSocket operations usually across a network.

-RSocket Security can be applied to connection level or request level.
-It is up to how your application uses the connection.
-If a connection is shared across multiple [Principal](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/security/Principal.html) (UserDetails descend from this) then it is recommended to authenticate the setup with it's own 'connectivity' user, or to connect with a 'setup' user, then each request as another user.
+RSocket Security can be applied at the setup and or request levels.
+If an connection is shared across multiple users, then it is recommended to authenticate the setup with it's own 'connectivity' user,then each request with its specific user.
 We will discuss both methods below.

-### Securing at connection time
+### Authentication Styles on the Client

-We can secure each connection by sending metadata in the SETUP frame.
-To configure this kind of authentication, use a `RSocketRequester.Builder` builder.
-This builder lets us specify `setupMetadata` to enable our setup frame to contain our user credentials.
+We can secure the entire RSocket connection by sending metadata in the [SETUP](https://github.com/rsocket/rsocket/blob/master/Protocol.md#frame-setup) frame.
+The `RSocketRequester.Builder` builder lets us specify `setupMetadata` that contains authentication metadata.

 Our custom `RequestFactory` class makes it so we dont repeat the connection builder every time a requester is needed.
 We either need an authenticated connection or a non-authenticated connection.
 We will create the authenticating Requester below: